pereirajose3/norfolk-suffolk-NHS-population-analysis/README.md

 This project examines demographic and healthcare-related population data in the Norfolk & Suffolk region.
 It includes analysis of:

 - Resident population estimates over time (mid-year data)
-- Age-group trends, with focus on older age brackets
+- Age-group trends
-- NHS-related outcomes and demand indicators
-- Regional differences in health, care use, and demography
+- Demography Regional differences

-The goal is to support healthcare planning and strategy optimization within the Integrated Care Board (ICB) area.
+The aim is to support healthcare planning and strategic decision-making within the Integrated Care Board (ICB) area by providing demographic estimates and projections.

 ## Objectives